orangemug/dom_serializer/README.md

 # dom_serializer
 Serialize a dom for use offline, this should flatten the dom(innerHTML) as well flattening all images in the DOM tree to data URLs.
+This is not entended for use by dynamic pages, any dynamic content should be stripped out before processing.

 ## Todo